donglaizhang/logfileprocessing/design/README.md

 Follow the requirements, there are more than 1,000,000 small log files in a same directory.
 For processing these files quickly, muti-threads is necessary.

+* Assuming the file and directory permission is ok.

 ---

-## Basic Functions
+## Process description
 According to the requirements, I design this project to several parts:

+* Scaning all the log files in the target directory, recording the filenames, and sorting the filenames by timestamp.

-* Calculating the counts of all the log files.
+* Get the total number of the rows of every log files separately by multi-threads and I/O operation.

-* Sorting the files by timestamp, and calculating the starting row number for every log files
+* According the results which are from aboving 2 steps: sorted list of names and total number of rows, calculating the start row number for each log files.
+And output the start number to the disk.

-* Writing the row number to every log files by muti-threads
+* Inserting the row number to all the log files by multi-threads and the start number for each files.

 ![GitHub][github]

 [github]: http://zdonking.com/wp-content/uploads/2016/01/process-design.png "Design graph"
 ---
-## Optimazed Design

-For solving this problem better, like the running is interrupted by exception.

-* Storing the intermediate results, like the count of the log file, and the starting row number of the log files.

-* If there are no number of thread to config, automatically choosing the number of CPU cores as the deflaut number of threads.

- * Supporting if the program is interruptted, it can continue with restarting rather than from the beginning.

- * Optimazing getting the number of rows and sorting by timestamp.
-These two processes can execute together, it will faster than running one by one.

----

 ## Techonology Selection

 * JDK 1.8
 * Maven 3
 * LOG4j
+* JUnit 4 (scope: test)

 ---
 ## Memory Calcuation